 It’s time to dig deeper and do an analysis of the homes you are considering, side by side.

 What is the difference in price per square foot?

 Does the home have conveniences you are accustomed to such as air conditioning, custom closets, sprinkler system, storage space, etc.?

 You may even want to dig so far that you know what percentage of your take-home pay your mortgage payment will be.

 Guess what?
 We’ve created the House Hunting Checklist just for you!

 Back to that perfect house.
-Blake can’t seem to overcome the fact that the house payment would be a whopping 44% of our take-home pay!
+My husband can’t seem to overcome the fact that the house payment would be a whopping 44% of our take-home pay!
 Oy vey!